Pfizer Antitrust Suit Stays in Federal Court

 RP Healthcare then filed a motion to remand the case to state court in Sonoma County, Calif., on the basis that only California antitrust statutes applied.

-Later that month, Pfizer and Ranbaxy filed a motion to stay discovery until resolution of motions to dismiss the complaint, and CVS Caremark Corporation joined Pfizer's motion to stay discovery.
+Pfizer and Ranbaxy moved the next month to stay discovery until resolution of motions to dismiss the complaint, and CVS Caremark Corporation joined Pfizer's motion to stay discovery.

 In addition, in September, the defendants filed a motion to stay pending Supreme Court review in another antitrust litigation regarding K-Dur, a drug used to treat low blood levels of potassium.